ADE: Values & Commitments

 Initiatives like Bridges for Music bring together musicians from different continents, using electronic music as a tool for education and social empowerment.
 Our partnerships with festivals like Homecoming in Lagos, Nigeria, help bridge cultural gaps, celebrating diversity in music and fostering cross-continental connections.

-Through the ADE Conference, we address global concerns and urgent world issues, from supporting Ukraine’s community, to, discussing the origins and continued role of electronic music as a protest movement and instrument for social change and how this was expressed in territories like Georgia in world-famous club Bassiani.
+Through the ADE Conference, we address global concerns and urgent world issues, from supporting Ukraine’s people, to, discussing the origins and continued role of electronic music as a protest movement and instrument for social change and how this was expressed in territories like Georgia in world-famous club Bassiani.
 ADE Pro uses its platform to discuss the role of electronic music in social activism all over the world.
 ADE also promotes cultural exchange with global sessions in cities such as Mumbai, Aruba and more, demonstrating our commitment to the international electronic music community.

 Key Highlights: